-The East Asia Center was founded in 1975 to provide a forum for faculty and students interested in East and Southeast Asia.
+The East Asia Center was founded in 1975 to provide a forum for faculty and students interested in East Asia.
 It currently sponsors a speaker series, grant programs, and promotes academic activities and cultural events related to East and Southeast Asia.
 We are an interdisciplinary organization of faculty, each of whom is a full member of an academic department.
 East and Southeast Asia-related courses are taught as part of the various departmental curricula.
 The Center does not have its own faculty or course offerings.
 However, it administers the interdisciplinary M.A. and M.B.A./M.A. degree programs in East Asian Studies, while the B.A. program in East Asian Studies is administered by the Department of East Asian Languages, Literatures, and Cultures.
 The Center encourages and coordinates East and Southeast Asia-related activities such as lectures, and supports faculty initiatives in publications, workshops, and conferences that involve faculty across departments.
 It also administers a grant program for student and faculty travel to East Asia.
 Since 2015, the generosity of the family of Bruce and Sally Nelson has allowed the Center to sponsor the “Nelson Lectures on Southeast Asia” and to offer travel grants to Southeast Asia for study and research.